 Final Alternative Income

-Even though the numbers used to be better, I can’t be too ashamed of those numbers.
-In the long term, we can probably get by on half of that, and it doesn’t include any of my wife’s bread-winning pharmacist income or her potential military pension.
+Also, $61,000 a year on investments, writing on a blog, and taking care of dogs is nothing to complain about.
+In the long term, we can get by on half of that income, and it doesn’t include any of my wife’s bread-winning pharmacist income or her potential military pension if she retires next year.

 Just like every month, I’m still hoping to writing a book to boost my alternative income.
-That won’t happen in March as I mentioned before.
-So I won’t even pretend like I usually do that I’ll make progress on this.
 I had always planned it to be an eBook, but if any readers out there know a publisher, I’d appreciate the hook-up.
+Seriously… it seems everyone in personal finance is getting a book deal except for me.
 I think I can make a compelling argument for a book that you’d see in a bookstore… that is if bookstores still exist by the time I’m done writing it.

 Net Worth Update